 For all other clubs & persons connected with junior players they should adopt Badminton England’s safeguarding policies.
-This is a fairly extensive list which can be viewed here.
+This is a fairly extensive list which can be viewed using this link click here.

 We should as a club or county ensure that all staff/ volunteers working with young people are recruited according to the Badminton England Recruitment Guidelines; this includes ensuring those working in regulated activity with young people complete an enhanced DBS disclosure application with Badminton England and that all coaches are on the Badminton England coaching register.
 The key words here are “Regulated activity”.
 Regulated activity in badminton includes roles that regularly involve coaching, training, instructing, giving advice or guidance.
 Regular means once a week or more, 4 times in a month, or overnight.